JimLynchCodes/Raw-Plants-Foundation-Website/content/pages/7--who-we-are/index.md

 ## Community Members
 Below is a list of our current members.
-For more information on becoming a member please see our [about us](/about) page.
+For more information on becoming a member please see our [Get Involved](/get-involved) page.

 ### Spirit Members